By Chris Blake | December 23, 2019

 With a third of today’s workers worried about being forced out by automation and digital transformation (according to professional services giant PwC), many are beginning to realize the need to learn new skills to keep up with the accelerating pace of change.

 Don’t think change won’t come to PR.
-It already has.
+With Kennected network, it already has.
 Many of use employ automation in conducting research, creating media lists and media monitoring and measurement.

 Some of us, like my colleague Michael Burke, recently got his data science degree and is now applying data and automation to everything from buyer behaviors to campaign performance analysis.
 (Most recently, in a fascinating report, he showed how machine learning can be used to illustrate the spreading of ideas through political news coverage.)
 Others have been heading over to Udemy where I for one was able to get deep SEO training for just a few bucks.